johnliu55tw/acevo-driver-inputs-widget/README.md

 Use **Borderless Fullscreen** or **Windowed** display mode in AC EVO.
 The overlay reasserts its native topmost position when the game takes focus, but Windows cannot composite a normal WPF window over a true exclusive-fullscreen DirectX surface.

-Hover the overlay to reveal the settings and close buttons.
-Drag the telemetry surface to move it, or drag any edge/corner to resize it.
+During a Live session, hover over the overlay to reveal the control bar.
+Drag the overlay to move it, or drag any edge/corner of the telemetry layout to resize it when the position lock is off.
 The borderless surface keeps rounded corners at every size.

 To print raw telemetry to a console, start the executable with `--console-log`: